ari-hacks/terraform-study-guide/Objective 7/manage-state.md

 <p>

 - **Backends** - by default Terraform uses 'local' backend
-  - This is an abstraction that determines how state is loaded and how an operation is execution.
+  - This is an abstraction that determines how state is loaded and how an operation is executed.
 It allows such actions as non-local file state storage and remote execution
   - Benefits:
     - Working in a team - can store state remotely and use locks to prevent corruption in state
     - Keeping sensitive information off disk - state in backends are only stored in memory